 22. Make Christmas coupons for the family

-Homemade Christmas coupons are more than just pieces of paper; they will be the gift that keeps on giving, making your post-Christmas days just as special.
+Homemade Christmas-themed coupons are more than just pieces of paper; they will be something that keeps on giving, making your post-holiday days just as special.

 You can craft personalised coupons for things like cozy movie nights, breakfast in bed, or a day at the park.
-Or you can use printable Christmas coupons that you can easily customize through your phone or laptop.
+Or you can purchase gift coupons if you don't have time.

 23. Have an ugly Christmas sweater contest